 As we know, federally held student loan payments are paused and interest is down to 0% right now due to the CARES Act.
-This relief is set to be lifted after Sept.
-30, 2020, and most borrowers’ next payment will be due by Oct.
-30, 2020.
+This relief is set to expire on Sept.
+30, 2020, and most borrowers’ next payments will be due in October.

 The HEROES Act is a second stimulus bill currently working its way through to legislation.
 Signed in by the House of Representatives so far, the HEROES Act would extend the CARES Act provisions for federally held student loans another 12 months.
 It has been rejected by the Senate, but there is still an opportunity for passing additional student loan relief in their own stimulus proposal.
 July 2020 has been pegged as the time frame to expect more on this matter.